epicurithmetic/sudoku/README.md

 ### Sudoku Solver

+Sudoku is (from Wikipedia) a logic-based, combinatorial, number placement problem.
+It does not contain any arithmetic.
+Initially created by a puzzle designer in the US it was later adopted by puzzlers in Japan and took on the name everyone now knows.
+Sudoku is played on a 9x9 grid: each entry of the grid must be filled with one number between (incl.)
+1-9 such that no (i) row (ii) column, or (iii) 3x3 sub-grid contains the a repeat of any number.

+Not every problem has a unique solution: for example, the empty sudoku board has many solutions!
+However there are results which guarantee the existence and uniqueness of a solution based on the number of entries given at the start.

 #### Solver Explanation:

 This sudoku solver uses a tree search method in order to find the solution.
 However the algorithm *does not try every possibility in the tree* --- this would take forever.
 Instead, the solver first finds the numbers which can go into a given empty-entry and stores this in an array that is the same shape as the board.